couchbaselabs/agent-catalog/docs/story.md

 ```

 The code above exists in a file called `tools/generate_vector_for_label.py`.
 Note that all Rosetta requires is that you
-annotate your existing Python code with @rosetta.tool._In the future, this tool will be deprecated with Vulcan._ In both
+annotate your existing Python code with @agent_catalog.tool._In the future, this tool will be deprecated with Vulcan._ In both
 cases, the end result is a vector index managed by the Couchbase Search Service which we can subsequently perform
 semantic search over.
 Our resultant index is named `Rosetta.Support.LabelsIndex` and the embedding model used was
 `sentence-transformers/all-MiniLM-L12-v2` (we'll need both of these for later).